 |Glomus tumor or vascular anomaly ||Posterior vitreous or retinal detachment |

 Research has yet to demonstrate that community-based screening of asymptomatic older people results in improvements in vision or hearing.
 The US Preventive Services Task Force (USPSTF) and the American Academy of Family Physicians (AAFP) recommend screening for hearing difficulties by questioning elderly adults about hearing impairment and counseling them regarding the availability of treatment when appropriate.
 In a 2009 update, AAFP and USPSTF concluded that there is inadequate direct evidence that screening for impairment of visual acuity by primary care physicians improves functional outcomes in elderly; yet there is adequate evidence that early treatment of refractive error, cataracts, and age-related macular degeneration (AMD) improves or prevents loss of visual acuity.

 COMMON CAUSES OF HEARING IMPAIRMENT IN THE ELDERLY

 Presbycusis is the most common form of hearing loss in the elderly, although it often goes unrecognized.
 It occurs more frequently with advancing age and in patients with a positive family history.
 This multifactorial disorder is due to a combination of structural and neural degeneration and genetic predisposition.
 Risk factors for presbycusis include noise exposure, smoking, and medications such as aminoglycoside antibiotics, loop diuretics, and cardiovascular risk factors such as hypertension.
 Presbycusis is a diagnosis of exclusion.

 Until the exact pathophysiology of presbycusis is understood, attempts at prevention will be limited.
 Limitation of noise exposure may reduce the hearing loss.
-Although several studies have evaluated the role of vitamins, antioxidants, smoking cessation, and diet in ...
+Although several studies have evaluated the role of vitamins, antioxidants, ...